 Kapha and Acne

-So, when frustrated with chin and jawline pimples, think beyond your choice of cosmetics and skincare – often it is our body telling us that we are out-of-balance and that we need to detox, eat clean and take simple stimulating measures.
+So, when frustrated with chin and jawline pimples, think beyond your choice of topicals.
+Often it is our body telling us that we are out-of-balance and need to take simple rebalancing measures.